-The efficiency of the wetland system was proven when the autumn rain filled all wetlands and increased water levels in wells closest to the system within a week.
-A subsequent measurement showed increased water levels in wells located further away from the wetland system.
-The creation of wetlands and ponds noticeably increased access to water in the area even during periods of droughts.
+The efficiency of the wetland system was improved when the autumn rain filled all wetlands and increased water levels in wells closest to the system within a week.

 The method has proved to be cost-efficient as the costs are limited to construction and maintenance.

-Another advantage of the wetland system is that it is largely located on pasture land, thus providing the cattle with constant access to water: a highly valued asset by the farmers in the area.
-The system has also reduced the amount of water provided by other parts of the Gotland island.
+Another advantage of the wetland system is that it is largely located on pasture land, thus providing the cattle with constant access to water.

-Additionally, the wetland system provides a buffer zone reducing the eutrophication of the Baltic Sea as wetlands have now become stabile ecosystems with high biodiversity in the watershed area.
-Species include different types of water plants and insects.
+Additionally, the wetland system provides a buffer zone reducing the eutrophication of the Baltic Sea.

 Finally, the wetland system provides social benefits – it has become a recreational area for strolls in the summer time and for ice-skating in the winter.